larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 primarily at Terry Winograd
 did the linguistics?
 Adjustment I think did microplanet.
-And then Eugene Czerniak also
+And then Eugene Charniak also
 had a thesis out of this,
 and I don't remember exactly what his did.
 There may be something you can